Alberto Rey: The Aesthetics of Death Series (2006–2016)

 Alberto Rey, "Cuban Portraits: Alberto, Agramonte, Cuba", oils on plaster, 1999.

 Alberto Rey, "Las Balsas XII", oil painting in handmade shadowbox frame, 1998.

 Moved by the passing of his sister, Mayda, and his father-in-law, Neil Strong, Rey's series confronted death directly by depicting sick, dying, and deceased steelhead fish.
 The paintings themselves used bright colors and gestural brushwork to contrast the starkness of death with the temporary brilliance of life.
-The viewers look down at the fish from above against a flat, muted background, highlighting the overall shape of the subject.The large scale of the paintings combined with the seeming unimportance of a dead fish (as its life likely had not barred any significance to the viewer, and at first perhaps neither would its death), turns the fish into monuments, capturing an unrepeatable moment for future study, appreciation, and contemplation.
+The viewers look down at the fish from above against a flat, muted background, highlighting the overall shape of the subject.
+Though the life of a dead fish may initially seem insignificant to a viewer, the large scale of the paintings turns each fish into a monument, capturing an unrepeatable moment for future study, appreciation, and contemplation.

 Trout Encounters Series (2000–2004)

-Returning to the United States after visiting Cuba in 1998 for the first time in over 30 years signaled a thematic change for Rey, creating work that investigated other aspects of his identity besides his Cuban heritage like exploring his passion for environmental conservation and researching art history.
+Returning to the United States after visiting Cuba in 1998 for the first time in over 30 years signaled a thematic change for Rey, creating work that investigated other aspects of his identity beyond his Cuban heritage, including his passion for environmental conservation and researching art history.
 Akin to the Hudson River School artists who presented the general public with sweeping landscapes and depictions of wilderness, Rey's Trout Encounters brought together two worlds: the underwater world of regionally-specific trout species and the increasingly urbanized communities of people disconnected from their surroundings.

 Studio Retablos Series (1998–2000)

 This series combines several disciplines including the art history of America, Italy, Mexico, and Spain, as well as biology, pop culture, postmodernism, and politics.
 As he traveled for the previous 25 years collecting imagery and discarded paintings by amateur artists, Rey wanted to give these abandoned works new life.
-The old paintings were this series revitalized the old paintings by removing layers of their original paint and adding new layers of imagery from Rey's travels.
-The series had an introspective element as while painting, Rey would wonder about the artists' lives, how the paintings ended up being discarded, and how by working on the paintings, he felt connected to those artists.
+This series revitalized the old paintings by removing layers of their original paint and adding new layers of imagery from Rey's travels.